- Compliance Committees

 Minimum Time to Allow for Review

-Modifications include, but are not limited to:
+A modification is any change from the IRB-approved protocol.
+Examples include, but are not limited to:

-- any changes in study procedures;
+- changes to study procedures;

-- changes to the project title;
+- revising the project title;

-- changes in funding sources;
+- changes in funding source(s);

-- changes in confidentiality or privacy protections;
+- changes in confidentiality or privacy protections.

 Modifications to exempt research need prior IRB approval only under certain circumstances.
 Information about these circumstances can be found here.